 Studies were gathered from search results using three different search engines: google scholar, yandex, and google.
 Six different search phrases were used: "sex differences in intelligence", "sex differences in mental ability", "sex differences in Raven's matrices, "gender differences in Raven's matrices", "gender differences in intelligence", and "gender differences in mental ability".
 No restrictions were made with regard to year of publication.
 Although this process was not formally tracked, studies that were done on overlapping samples were excluded, one of which was Nyborg (2005) who tested the developmental theory of sex differences in the NLSY79.
-To gather effect sizes more efficiently, prior meta-analyses and reviews (Lynn, 2017; Reynolds et al., 2022; Voyer et al., 1995; Lynn & Irwing, 2004; Lynn & Mikk, 2009) were consulted as well.
+To gather effect sizes more efficiently, prior meta-analyses and reviews (Lynn, 2017; Reynolds et al., 2022; Voyer et al., 1995; Lynn & Irwing, 2004) were consulted as well.
 Lastly, data sources that include cognitive tests such as the Programme for International Student Assessment (PISA), National Longitudinal Study of Youth (NLSY), General Social Survey (GSS), National Longitudinal Study of Adolescent to Adult Health (Add Health), and the Programme for the International Assessment of Adult Competencies (PIAAC).
-A sample of employees who took the GATB was considered for inclusion, but was ultimately considered unrepresentative.
 At the end of this process, 2402 effect sizes had been collected, representing 51,975,891 individuals.
 Developed countries were expectedly overrepresented when collecting samples, as shown in Figures 1 and 2.